-The 2020 Program provided an incentive opportunity for our executive officers and vice presidents, other than the Senior Vice President of Sales (the "Eligible Employees"), through the grant of an award, with both performance and service measures (the "Award"), consisting of (i) a restricted stock award representing 65% of the Award's value (the "Restricted Stock Component") and (ii) a cash bonus award representing 35% of the Award's value (the "Cash Component") subject to achievement of performance goals.
-The value of Awards is expressed in "Share Equivalents," which is the number of shares of restricted stock that would be granted pursuant to each Award if the Restricted Stock Component equaled 100% of the Award.
+The 2020 Program provided an incentive opportunity for our executive officers and vice presidents, other than the Senior Vice President of Sales (the "FY2020 Eligible Employees"), through the grant of an award, with both performance and service measures (the "FY2020 Award"), consisting of (i) a restricted stock award representing 65% of the FY2020 Award's value (the "FY2020 Restricted Stock Component") and (ii) a cash bonus award representing 35% of the FY2020 Award's value (the "FY2020 Cash Component") subject to achievement of performance goals.
+The value of FY2020 Awards is expressed in "Share Equivalents," which is the number of shares of restricted stock that would be granted pursuant to each Award if the FY2020 Restricted Stock Component equaled 100% of the FY2020 Award.

-Achievement of an Eligible Employee's performance measures was measured by the Compensation Committee as follows: (i) 65% of each Award was based on the achievement of a shared company goal regarding revenue (the "Revenue Measure"), (ii) 25% of each Award was based on the achievement of a shared company goal regarding EBITDA (the "EBITDA Measure," and, together with the Revenue Measure, the "Company Measures") and (iii) 10% of each Award was based on the achievement of individual performance goals (the "Personal Measures"), all for the period from July 1, 2019 to June 30, 2020 (the "Performance Measurement Period").
-If we did not achieve 80% of the Revenue Measure, the Restricted Stock Component of each Award would be forfeited and the Cash Component of each Award would not be paid.
-We must have achieved at least 90% of the Revenue Measure in order for the portion of the Award attributed to the Company Measures to be vested/paid, as applicable.
-Achievement on a sliding scale from 90% to 120% of the Revenue Measure would result in payment ranging from 75% and 140% of the portion of the Award attributed to the Revenue Measure.
-Eligible Employees could achieve from 0% to 100% of his or her Personal Measures.
-The Restricted Stock Component and Cash Component of each Award would be reduced proportionately by any performance that is measured below 100% accordingly.
-The Personal Measures and Company Measures would be determined by the Compensation Committee and could be modified by the Compensation Committee during, and after the end of, the Performance Measurement Period, subject to the terms of the 2018 Plan.
-In addition, an Eligible Employee must have remained in continuous service until July 31, 2020 for restrictions to fully lapse on the Restricted Stock Component and for the Cash Component to be paid.
+Achievement of an FY2020 Eligible Employee's performance measures was measured by the Compensation Committee as follows: (i) 65% of each FY2020 Award was based on the achievement of a shared company goal regarding revenue (the "FY2020 Revenue Measure"), (ii) 25% of each FY2020 Award was based on the achievement of a shared company goal regarding EBITDA (the "FY2020 EBITDA Measure," and, together with the FY2020 Revenue Measure, the "FY2020 Company Measures") and (iii) 10% of each FY2020 Award was based on the achievement of individual performance goals (the "FY2020 Personal Measures"), all for the period from July 1, 2019 to June 30, 2020 (the "FY2020 Performance Measurement Period").
+If we did not achieve 80% of the FY2020 Revenue Measure, the FY2020 Restricted Stock Component of each FY2020 Award would be forfeited and the FY2020 Cash Component of each FY2020 Award would not be paid.
+We must have achieved at least 90% of the FY2020 Revenue Measure in order for the portion of the FY2020 Award attributed to the FY2020 Company Measures to be vested/paid, as applicable.
+Achievement on a sliding scale from 90% to 120% of the FY2020 Revenue Measure would result in payment ranging from 75% and 140% of the portion of the FY2020 Award attributed to the FY2020 Revenue Measure.
+FY2020 Eligible Employees could achieve from 0% to 100% of his or her FY2020 Personal Measures.
+The FY2020 Restricted Stock Component and FY2020 Component of each FY2020 Award would be reduced proportionately by any performance that is measured below 100% accordingly.
+The FY2020 Personal Measures and FY2020 Company Measures would be determined by the Compensation Committee and could be modified by the Compensation Committee during, and after the end of, the FY2020 Performance Measurement Period, subject to the terms of the 2018 Plan.
+In addition, a FY 2020 Eligible Employee must have remained in continuous service until July 31, 2020 for restrictions to fully lapse on the FY2020 Restricted Stock Component and for the FY2020 Cash Component to be p

 Under the 2020 Program, the Compensation Committee granted the Chief Executive Officer 200,000 Share Equivalents, the Chief Financial Officer and Chief Operating Officer 100,000 Share Equivalents, and each eligible Vice President 50,000 Share Equivalents.
-The 2020 Program also provided the Compensation Committee discretion to make additional Awards above the targeted award level in recognition of extraordinary performance.
-The Restricted Stock Component of all Awards granted pursuant to the 2020 Program was issued under and pursuant to the 2018 Plan and subject to the terms of the Company's standard performance-based restricted stock award agreement.
+The 2020 Program also provided the Compensation Committee discretion to make additional FY2020 Awards above the targeted award level in recognition of extraordinary performance.
+The FY2020 Restricted Stock Component of all FY2020 Awards granted pursuant to the 2020 Program was issued under and pursuant to the 2018 Plan and subject to the terms of the company's standard performance-based restricted stock award agreement.